 Uninsured Driver Statistics in Illinois and Nationally

-According to the Insurance Research Council, one in seven drivers in the U.S. is driving without insurance cover, which is about 14.2% of total drivers.
-In Illinois, the same report shows that 15% of drivers have no insurance cover, even though the state requires drivers to have liability insurance.
+According to the Insurance Research Council, one in seven drivers in the U.S. is driving without insurance coverage, which is about 14.2% of total drivers.
+In Illinois, the same report shows that 15% of drivers have no insurance coverage, even though the state requires drivers to have liability insurance.

 What If You Live in a No-Fault Insurance State